Locations:

 Can claudication be prevented?

+Yes.
 There are many things you can do to prevent vascular claudication or delay its onset.
-These include:
+You can:

 Advertisement

-It’s also important to talk to your provider about claudication even if you don’t have any other health problems because it can also be a sign of a few other diseases and conditions, many of which are more likely to occur in healthy, physically active people.
+Even if you don’t have any other health issues, it’s still important to talk to your provider about claudication.
+This is because it can be a sign of other diseases and conditions.
 Most of these conditions are serious and some of them are medical emergencies.
 These include:

-• Chronic compartment syndrome: Muscle groups, including their related nerves and blood vessels, are part of a “compartment,” which is contained within a membrane called “fascia” (pronounced “fash-ia”).
+Muscle groups, including their related nerves and blood vessels, are part of a “compartment.”
+A membrane called “fascia” (pronounced “fash-ia”) contains this compartment.
 If the tissue inside a compartment swells, the fascia compresses what’s inside the compartment, limiting blood flow and causing pain.
 Chronic compartment syndrome isn’t usually an emergency.

-• Deep vein thrombosis (DVT): This condition happens when a blood clot forms in a vein (typically a vein in your leg).
-If a clot breaks free and is carried to your lungs, it can get stuck and block blood flow.
+Deep vein thrombosis (DVT) happens when a blood clot forms in a vein (typically a vein in your leg).
+If a clot breaks free and travels to your lungs, it can get stuck and block blood flow.
 This is a life-threatening medical emergency called pulmonary embolism.

-• Popliteal artery entrapment syndrome (PAES): This rare condition happens when a muscle defect compresses an artery in your leg, cutting off blood farther down.
-Surgery is often required to correct the condition, which can be a medical emergency in more severe cases.
+PAES is a rare condition that happens when a muscle defect compresses an artery in your leg, cutting off blood farther down.
+PAES can be a medical emergency in more severe cases.
+You’ll likely need surgery to fix this.

 Medically Reviewed